votacom/octalsuntime/README.md

 Each octal minute is divided into 64 equally long octal seconds.

 The clock is visualized by an hour finger that runs one cycle per day, with 0 (solar midnight) at the bottom and 4 (solar noon) at the top.

+Locations can be managed and chosen.
+Locations can be added by a search function backed by [wikidata](https://www.wikidata.org/).